 The committee consists of four non-executive directors, three of whom are independent.
 The members of the committee for the year under review were:

-• Mr J P Rupert (chairman);
+• Mr J P Rupert (non-executive director and chairman);

 • Ms S E N De Bruyn (lead independent non-executive director);

-• Mr P J Moleketi (independent non-executive director); and
+• Mr P J Moleketi (independent non-executive director);

-• Mr F Robertson (independent non-executive director).
+• Mr F Robertson (independent non-executive director) – who retired on 30 June 2025; and

 The Board acknowledges the recommended practice in King IV that the Chairman of the Board should not be the chairman of this committee but given the following reasons, this arrangement is deemed appropriate:

-• The Chairman receives no emoluments or fees from Remgro thus there are no conflicts with regard to the approval of non-executive director fees;
+• The Chairman receives no emoluments or fees from Remgro, thus there are no conflicts with regard to the approval of nonexecutive director fees;

-• The Chairman is a significant shareholder in the business hence it is not regarded as unreasonable for him to chair this committee; and
+• The Chairman is a significant shareholder in the business, hence it is not regarded as unreasonable for him to chair this committee; and

 • In terms of committee composition, the majority of the committee remains independent non-executive directors.